isaacbroyles/isaacbroyles.github.io/_posts/2020-07-04-unity-github-actions.md

 A couple of best practice recommendations:

 - Cache your `Library` folder.
 This is where all your cached packages and large files end up during builds.
+  - Note caches created on branches are scoped to that branch, regardless of key matches.
+Same goes for tags.
 - Use GitHub Releases to store your file, _not_ actions artifacts.
 You will quickly run into free limits using artifacts
 - Due to the size and time of full builds, I like to generate target builds only on tags.